 Business student organizations are an important part of the College and provide valuable interaction, knowledge, and experience for those who participate.
 The networking opportunities provided have proven year after year to be one of the best sources of job opportunities upon graduation.
 Students in the College are encouraged to survey the available organizations and to join at least one student group.
-Further information on student organizations can be obtained through the College of Business Student Council office in Rehn 109F, Telephone 6l8|453-2545.
+Further information on student organizations can be obtained through the College of Business and Analytics Student Council office in Rehn 109F, Telephone 6l8|453-2545.
 Office hours vary, Monday through Friday.
 Noted at the end of each organization is the location of the faculty contact with whom you may inquire about the group.

 Accounting Society is an organization for students who are interested in business, with an emphasis on accounting.
 This organization allows its members the opportunity to enhance their leadership and communication skills through their participation and gain practical experience.

 American Marketing Association is a national organization.
 An understanding of marketing concepts is stressed along with social interaction and community service.

 Beta Gamma Sigma is the national honor society for business students who are enrolled in AACSB accredited colleges.
 Membership is by invitation only and is limited to those students in the top of their junior and senior classes.

 Business Leadership Council is the coordinating organization for the College student body.
 Its membership is composed of one representative from each of the 15 student organizations and one (at large) independent representative to equal the number of student organizations represented.
-Members must be Business majors (except for organizational representatives) and possess a 2.5 gpa during the duration of their service.
+Members must be Business majors (except for organizational representatives) and possess a 2.5 GPA during the duration of their service.
 The Council provides its constituents with a vital link between the administration, faculty, and students, and provides substantive input for the policies and planning of the College.
 The Council is a very active organization which provides students with a wide variety of activities and service opportunities throughout the year.

 National Association of Black Accountants is the leader in expanding the influence of minority professionals in the fields of accounting and finance.
 Established in 1969, the association strives to promote and develop the professional skills of its members, to encourage and assist minority students in entering the accounting profession, and, among other goals, to represent the interests of current and prospective minority accounting professionals.

 All members of our organization work together as a team to help each other with academic, as well as professional, enhancement.
 We offer optional social activities and hold fundraisers for charitable causes and for travel to regional and national conventions.
 We have excellent Alumni Contacts and Corporate Sponsors.
 Joining our organization will assist you in becoming more knowledgeable about the business community, the marketing profession, SIU life in general, and much more.
 We recruit new members at the start of each semester.